LaLiLuLeLoL/raw-tx-splitter/README.md

 # raw-tx-splitter (Raw/Serialized Bitcoin Transaction Splitter)
 Single class library that parses and splits out the component fragments of a serialized bitcoin transaction into a TypeScript / JavaScript class.
-This allows developers to quickly access relevant section of transaction.
-The attributes of the classes are kept as serialised strings with each attribute names denoting if they are Big Endian (BE) encoded or Little-Endian (LE) encoded.
-Support legacy, segwit v0 and segwit v1 (taproot) Bitcoin transaction.
+This allows developers to quickly access relevant sections of transaction.
+The attributes of the class (SerializedTransaction) are kept as serialized strings with each attribute name denoting if they are Big Endian (BE) encoded or Little-Endian (LE) encoded.
+Supports legacy, segwit v0 and segwit v1 (taproot) Bitcoin transactions.

 ## Example use